Mary I. O'Connor

-Mary I. O’Connor (born circa 1959) is a 1980 U.S. Olympic team rower and an orthopedic surgeon, researcher, and professor with the Mayo Clinic and Yale School of Medicine.
+Mary I. O’Connor (born circa 1959) was a 1980 U.S. Olympic team rower and an orthopedic surgeon, researcher, and professor with the Mayo Clinic and Yale School of Medicine.
 She was also a member of the 1976 Yale women's rowing team that protested inequalities, starting the Title IX movement to fight sexual discrimination in college athletics.

 Early life

 O’Connor was born and raised in New Castle, Pennsylvania.
 She attended Yale University where she was a member of St. Anthony Hall and the women's rowing team.
 She graduated from Yale in 1979 with a degree in biochemistry.
 She then attended the Medical College of Pennsylvania (now Drexel University College of Medicine).

 Rowing

 O'Connor did not participate in sports in high school because there were no teams for girls.
 In college, she began rowing—a sport that had just started for women at Yale in 1972.
-This was early in the history of women at Yale, and female athletes were being treated more like an intermural team than a varsity sport.
+This was early in the history of women at Yale, and female athletes were being treated more like an intramural team than a varsity sport.